jackiekazil/presentations/201902_PyTN/slides.md

 ----

-# So, How running from zombies is the same as market behaviors?
+# So, how is running from zombies the same as market behaviors?

 Note: